josuablejeru/octoprint-ansible/README.md

 # Octoprint Ansible

 The goal of this project is to monitor a OctoPi server (OctoPi installation) and to not install it.
-It uses Grafana to export all Logs Octoprint, webcamd and Nginx produces as well as all metrics.
+It uses Grafana Agent to export all Logs Octoprint, webcamd and HAProxy produces as well as all metrics.

 ## Services it monitors
-- NGINX
+- HAProxy
 - Octoprint
 - webcamd